b-around/jobs-autoscale-demo/README.md

-## DEPLOYING AND RUNNING THE APPLICATION
+## OPTION 1 - DEPLOYING AND RUNNING THE APPLICATION VIA MANUAL YAML DEPLOYMENT
+Follow the steps below to manually deploy each component of the application by using YAML config files

 1. From the project root dir, deploy the queue-app into OCP via YAML config file
 ```